 The Plugin provides in the article or page the ability to see a meta box with the content of the linked data, in the simplest case as a translation aid.
 Similarly, there is a widget that simplifies the frontend to change.
 In each blog you can be make some adjustments, assigning a flag and language.

 WordPress Multisite provides the basis and with some adjustments, a clean, controlled solution exists for the use of WordPress in a multilingual environment.
-Now it's up to you - use Multisite, Test the Plugin and give us a feedback, preferable on our repo on Github.
+Now it's up to you - use Multisite, Test the Plugin and give us a feedback.

 This was our last door of our Advent Calendar.
 We hope you enjoyed it!